 This recipe includes quite a few ingredients, but it’s very much worth it in the end.
 There are elements of spice, sweetness, acid, and fat.
 All of them work together in perfect harmony.

 One of the most important ingredients in chili is the ground beef.
 I’m a huge fan of the 100% grass-fed ground beef from ButcherBox.
 It’s a meat subscription box that’s delivered to your door monthly with the cuts of meat you choose.
 All the meat is humanely raised and never given antibiotics or added hormones.
 I appreciate the peace of mind that gives.
-Plus they’re giving FREE ground beef for life to new subscribers right now.

 How to Make Stovetop Chili